fshowalter/franksmovielog.com-v1/content/reviews/the-seventh-curse-1986.md

 slug: the-seventh-curse-1986
 ---

-Describing _The Seventh Curse_ proves challenging.
-I could relate the plot involving a Hong Kong doctor travelling to Thailand to battle an evil wizard to rid himself of a black magic curse, but this doesn't capture the film's manic energy.
 Imagine a glorious amalgam of Golden Harvest martial arts, Cannon action, and Italian horror wrapped in pulp adventure and cranked to eleven.
 That's _The Seventh Curse_, and I loved it.

 <!-- end -->